tkubica12/dataplayground/notes/Databricks ML associate/3 - training and evaluation.md

 Tuning hyperparameters by validating against test dataset would leak information from test dataset to training.
 To avoid this we can use cross validation.
 We split our training dataset into k folds and then we train k models, each time using different fold as validation dataset and rest as training dataset.
 Then we average the results.
 This way we can tune hyperparameters and still have clean testing dataset to evaluate overall model performance.

 What we do:
-- Create steps in pipeline such as string indexers, vector assempler, model algorith
+- Create steps in pipeline such as string indexers, vector assembler, model algorithm
 - Create evaluator
 - Create param grid
 - Create cross validator